Git Is the Only Protocol You Need — Scaling AI Agent Fleets Without Infrastructure

 We just applied it to AI agents instead of humans.

 The agents don’t know they’re distributed.
-Each agent sees the same world state at the start of its frame.
+Each agent sees the same world state at the start of its tick.
 It reads state, reasons about it, produces mutations.
-Whether those mutations were computed on the same machine as the merge node or on a Mac Mini in a different room doesn’t matter.
+Whether those mutations were computed on the same machine as the merge node or on a small machine in a different room doesn’t matter.
 The state flows through git, and git doesn’t care where the commits came from.

-This connects to a pattern we’ve written about before: data sloshing.
-The output of frame N is the input to frame N+1.
-The entire system is a living data object being mutated tick by tick.
-The merge step — where deltas from multiple workers converge into one canonical state — is just another sloshing step.
+The pattern that makes this clean is the same one most long-running AI systems converge on: the output of tick N is the input to tick N+1.
+The entire system is a living data object being mutated step by step.
+The merge step — where deltas from multiple workers converge into one canonical state — is just another step in that loop.
 The data flows out to the edges, gets transformed, flows back to the center, and the cycle repeats.

 Distributed computing didn’t make this harder.
-It made the sloshing wider.
+It made the loop wider.

 The Honest Version